octopus-network/btc-staking-icp/README.md

 ### Unstake

-Stakers of otBTC tokens can unstake a portion or all of their otBTC tokens by invoking the `unstake` function of BTC Staking Pool canister.
-The `unstake` function proceeds as follows:
+Stakers of otBTC tokens can initiate the partial or complete unstaking of their otBTC tokens by invoking the `unstake` function of the BTC Staking Pool canister.
+The `unstake` function operates through the following steps:

-* Transfer a certain amount of otBTC tokens from the sub-account of BTC Staking Pool canister to its main account.
-This action will actually burn the otBTC tokens.
+* Transfer a specified amount of otBTC tokens from the sub-account of the BTC Staking Pool canister to its main account.
+This action effectively burns the otBTC tokens.
-* Generate a unbonding request for the user, which will be processed after a certain period of time.
+* Generate an unbonding request for the user, which will be queued for processing after a predetermined period.
+These requests are stored in the unbonding queue of the BTC Staking Pool canister.
-* After the unbonding period, the user can call the `withdraw` function of the BTC Staking Pool canister to withdraw the staked ckBTC tokens from the main account of the BTC Staking Pool canister to the corresponding sub-account.
+* A trigger service periodically calls the `unlock_tokens_in_queue` function of the BTC Staking Pool canister to examine whether the first request in the unbonding queue can be executed.
+Upon verification, the staked ckBTC tokens corresponding to the first request are transferred from the main account of the BTC Staking Pool canister to the respective sub-account.

 The general process flow is shown as follows: